llpilla/study-load-balancing/README.md

 ### Setup inside a virtual env

+To create a virtual environment you need the python module `virtualenv`.
+You can get it with `pip install virtualenv`.
-To create a virtual environment you need the python module `virtualenv` with `pip install virtualenv`.
-Then create it inside a folder of your choice near your projet, but not in the git.
+You can then create your virtual environment inside a folder of your choice near this project (but not in this exact folder) using the following command:

 ```shell=bash
     python -m venv my_venv_folder
 ```

-Then activate with :
+It may fail and require you to install `python3.8-venv` directly (using a system-specific command such as `apt`).
+To active it, run:

 ```shell=bash
     source my_venv_folder/bin/activate
 ```

+You can deactivate a virtual environment with the command `deactivate`.
-Then install packages inside the git folder with :
+To install the packages inside this project's folder, run:

 ```shell=bash
     pip install -r requirements.txt